cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

- * "channel": The decimal number of the channel to close
+ * "channel": The id of the channel to close
  * "reason": A short reason code for closure, or empty for a normal close

 If the channel is not set, then all channels (that the recipient of the message